upper waypoint

 Unplanned outages are often caused by high winds affecting power lines — the kind of weather which contributes to the outbreak and spread of wildfires, especially when paired with very dry conditions, a combination which typically prompts the National Weather Service to issue a Red Flag Warning.

-Red Flag Warnings, especially when issued over large areas, can also prompt utilities to enact planned power outages in an effort to keep damaged power lines from sparking fires.
+Red Flag Warnings, especially when issued over large areas, can prompt utilities to enact planned power outages in an effort to keep damaged power lines from sparking fires.
 Such planned power outages will be determined by your utility company or power grid operator.
-Keep reading for how to find out if PG&E is planning to shut off your power, and how you can prepare for life without electricity for several hours — or days.
+Keep reading for how to find out the latest on any PG&E plans to shut off your power, and how you can prepare for life without electricity for several hours — or days.

 How will I know about a planned power outage in my area?